KWDB/docs/en/development/connect-kaiwudb/restful-api/connect-restful-api.md

 ## Session Endpoint

-The Session interface allows users to query session information and delete specified sessions.
+The Session endpointallows users to query session information and delete specified sessions.
 Administrators can view all session information and delete any session, while regular users can only view and delete their own sessions.

 ### Request Information